Alaskan guided tours

 Embark on an Alaskan cruise and you’ll discover a breathtakingly scenic region of intricate fjords, blue-streaked glaciers, snow-capped mountains and pristine valleys.
 Roaring, glacier-fed rivers are patrolled by families of grizzlies, bald eagles soar overhead, and whales are frequently spotted in the coastal waters.

-A fascinating cultural heritage also awaits discovery, from vibrant Native American communities to onion-domed cathedrals that dates back to the days when this land was under Russian ownership.You can discover this and more on our Alaska cruise.
+A fascinating cultural heritage also awaits discovery, from vibrant Native American communities to onion-domed cathedrals that dates back to the days when this land was under Russian ownership.You can discover this and more on our Alaska holidays.

 From London to Alaska is approx. 9 hours and 30 minutes.